 -Passage of identity-

 Melissa Finkenbiner’s large scaled canvases are part of her "Passage of Identity" series, which capture the moment or “passage” of monumental changes in life.
 These figures are deliberately painted without hair, transcending culture and identity to focus in on the moment.
 Her imagery is laden with mythology and symbols of change.
 The passages depicted include ideas of death, survival, education, destiny, and changing fate.

 In addition to Finkenbiner's classical and controlled large scale works, she creates her studies directly on scaled down canvas.
 The results of these studies are small objective abstract paintings which stand alone as individual pieces of art.

-Melissa Finkenbiner started working with jewelry as a way to make functional art which people could wear.
-These wearable pieces are made from upcycled scrap pieces of metal including old dinnerware, sheet metal and other bits.
+Melissa Finkenbiner started working with jewelry because she ‘wanted to make art people could wear.’
+These wearable pieces are made from upcycled scrap pieces of metal including antique silver plate and scrap sheet base metal.
 She enjoys manipulating the metal to create value from nothing and change the way people view discarded materials.
 Her favorite pieces play with edges and negative space.